veroxzik/sdvx-repo/README.md

 # sdvx-repo

-This repo contains my plans and part files for primarily for DIY controllers, but some arcade owners may find the contents useful as well.
+This repo contains all things Sound Voltex.

 ## Current Content

+### Volume Assembly

+This is a full CAD model of the Nemsys Volume Assembly.

 ### Knobs